-This ensures that before granting appropriate visas or permanent residence status, newcomers are physically fit to perform their work, do not pose as a health threat to Canadian population, and do not require significant amount of healthcare resources that is primarily intended for Canada’s citizens and permanent residents.
+This ensures that before granting appropriate visas or permanent residence status, newcomers are physically fit to perform their work, do not pose as a health threat to the Canadian population, and do not require a significant amount of healthcare resources that is primarily intended for Canada’s citizens and permanent residents.

 When is a medical test required

-In most cases, once an applicant is invited to apply for permanent residence, he or she is required to take a medical exams.
+In most cases, once an applicant is invited to apply for permanent residence, he or she is required to take a medical exam.
 This means that if an applicant is just in the initial phase of the application such as reviewing the requirements or preparing to create his/her Express Entry profile, the applicant doesn’t need to get a medical test.
 But it helps a lot to ensure he or she is physically fit and does not suffer from chronic disease when he or she applies as an immigrant.
-Otherwise, it might be a waste of the applicant’s time and effort if in the end, the application be refused because of health reasons.
+Otherwise, it might be a waste of the applicant’s time and effort if, in the end, the application be refused because of health reasons.